dunstontc/learn-go/code/Kernighan/tgpl/notes/01-Tutorial.md

 The program is only a handful of lines long because library functions do most of the work.
 The main function connects a handler function to incoming URLs that begin with `/`, which is all URLs, and starts a server listening for incoming requests on port 8000.
 A request is represented as a struct of type `http.Request`, which contains a number of related fields, one of which is the URL of the incoming request.
 When a request arrives, it is given to the handler function, which extracts the path component (`/hello`) from the request URL and sends it back as the response, using `fmt.Fprintf`.
 Web servers will be explained in detail in Section 7.7.

-Let’s start the server in the background.
+Let's start the server in the background.
 On Mac OS X or Linux, add an ampersand (`&`) to the command; on Microsoft Windows, you will need to run the command without the ampersand in a separate command window.
 ```
   $ go run src/gopl.io/ch1/server1/main.go &
 ```